dnjackson/500lines/same-origin-policy/doc/chapter.md

 It turns out, however, that the SOP can be *too* restrictive.
 For example, sometimes you *do* want to allow communication between two documents of different origins.
 By the above definition of an origin, a script from `foo.example.com` would not be able to read the content of `bar.example.com`, or send a HTTP request to `www.example.com`, because these are all considered distinct hosts.

 In order to allow some form of cross-origin communication when necessary, browsers implemented a variety of mechanisms for relaxing the SOP.
-Some of these are more well-thought-out than others, and some have serious flaws that, when badly used, could negate the security benefits of the SOP.
+Some of these are more well thought out than others, and some have serious flaws that, when badly used, could negate the security benefits of the SOP.
 In the following sections, we will describe the most common of these mechanisms, and discuss their potential security pitfalls.

 ## Mechanisms for Bypassing the SOP